mrkaleArduinoLib/gbj_appwifi/README.md

 ## Fundamental functionality
 * The library enables to set a static (fixed) IP address of the microcontroller.
 * The connection to wifi is checked at every loop of a main sketch.
-* If no connection to wifi is detected, the library starts the [connection process](#connection).
 * The library does not support multicast DNS on purpose, because it appeared as unreliable in praxis.
+* If no connection to wifi is detected or has been lost, the library starts a new attempt to connect and tries to recover wifi connection.
+* The library is designed for blocking the MCU at wifi connection establishment as little as possible, so that it utilizes a main sketch loop for it.
 * The project library relies on the system library for wifi management as for reconnection repetation, event handlers firing, etc.
-* The project library counts on handlers of type _WiFiEventHandler_ for events  _WiFiEventStationModeGotIP_ and _WiFiEventStationModeDisconnected_ at least, otherwise the wifi connection is managed fully just by the system library.
+* The project library counts on handlers of type _WiFiEventHandler_ for events  _WiFiEventStationModeGotIP_ and _WiFiEventStationModeDisconnected_ at least.
+* If _WiFiEventStationModeGotIP_ handler is not implemented in the main sketch or from some reasons it does not fire after successful connection, the library simulates its activation.
+* If _WiFiEventStationModeDisconnected_ handler is not implemented in the main sketch or from some reasons it does not fire during repeating waiting for a connection result, the library simulates its activation by a safety counter after safety number of failed connection attempts.

 <a id="internals"></a>